m-podolski/gbif-api-tools/README.md

 ### CI

-CI is configured for Github Actions and runs everything in containers which are pushed to Dokcer Hub.
+CI is configured for Github Actions and runs everything in containers which are pushed to Docker Hub.
+Note that the CI job-container for testing is not using the Dockerfile but must be separately configured to use the same image version.
 The gradle build-scan results are available as a ZIP-archive in the workflow and the link to the report page on Gradle Enterprise is printed into the logs as a job-step.

 ### VS Code